Zoom provides an excellent FAQ. For more Johns Hopkins-specific questions, see below:

 Q: Is Zoom through Johns Hopkins HIPAA-compliant?

-A: Yes, we do have a HIPAA-compliant instance!
-Members in a security group that falls under the scope for HIPAA are automatically pushed into a protected instance to comply with HIPAA.
+A: Yes, we have two HIPAA-compliant instances of Zoom here at JH.
+Members in a security group that falls under the scope for HIPAA are automatically pushed into a protected instance (known as JHM) to comply with HIPAA guidelines.
+As of May 25, 2021, users with accounts in the JHUSON instance of Zoom are also included.
 More on Zoom’s HIPAA compliance can be found here.

 - Encrypted Chat is enabled.
 Please note if chat has been disabled, please submit a request to have it enabled.

-Q: How do I know I’m in the HIPAA-compliant instance?
+Q: How do I know I’m in a HIPAA-compliant instance?

-A: The HIPAA-compliant instance, also known as the JHM instance, is denoted by the following URL for all meetings hosted from this instance: “https://jhjhm.zoom.us/”.
+A: The HIPAA-compliant instances, JHM and JHUSON, are denoted by the following URLs for all meetings hosted from these instances:

-You can see the URL in your Zoom profile on the web:
+You can see the URL in your Zoom profile on the web, under the Meeting tab:

 You can see the URL when in a meeting via Zoom’s desktop client (video off, nothing being shared):